gmceachran/Portfolio/PORTFOLIO_ROADMAP.md

 - Implement smooth scrolling navigation

 ### **Content Expansion**
+- Add resume/CV download option (when actively job hunting)
+- Add live demo links for projects (when projects are ready)
 - Add testimonials or references section
 - Include a blog section or technical writing samples
 - Add a timeline of your professional journey